-Applications proposing research involving partnerships with juvenile justice criminal justice or other agencies should include a strong letter of support signed by an appropriate decision-making authority from each proposed partnering agency.
+Applications proposing research involving partnerships with juvenile justice, criminal justice or other agencies should include a strong letter of support, signed by an appropriate decision-making authority from each proposed, partnering agency.
 A letter of support should include the partnering agency's acknowledgment that de-identified data derived from, provided to, or obtained through an award funded by NIJ will be archived by the grant recipient at the conclusion of the award.
 Applicants and their potential partners are encouraged to review NIJ's data archiving guidance.
-Regardless of the primary data repository used, all NIJ-funded projects must provide study-level information to the National Archive of Criminal Justice Data (NACJD), which includes a project abstract and link to the publicly accessible data location, ideally with a digital object identifier (DOI) or other persistent link.
+Regardless of the primary data repository used, any NIJ-funded research projects under this award must provide study-level information to the National Archive of Criminal Justice Data (NACJD), which includes a project abstract and link to the publicly accessible data location, ideally with a DOI or other persistent link.
 If selected for an award, grantees will be expected to have a formal agreement in place with partnering agencies by January 1, 2025.
 That formal agreement must include a provision to meet the data archiving requirements of the award.

 NIJ seeks proposals that include robust, creative, and multi-pronged dissemination strategies that include strategic partnerships with organizations and associations that are best equipped to ensure that research findings lead to changes in policies and practices.
+Special consideration will be given to proposals that dedicate at least 15% of the requested project award funding toward implementing such strategies, as demonstrated in the "Budget Worksheet and Budget Narrative."